UKHO/docs/software-engineering-policies/Induction/SettingUpYourMSDNRight.md

 There are some caveats; MSDNs can only be leveraged against members of our organisation and only if their license has been purchased by the MoD, 3rd party license cannot be leveraged.

-staff who are BPSS will not link to an MSDN license.
+Staff who are BPSS will not link to an MSDN license.
 However performing the above will allow your account to instantly link once you get clearance and become a member of the organisation.

 ## Setup for Azure DevOps